hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 without a fan is way nicer ...
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 80gb ssd, i5 m520 2/4 core
   cpu

+# chromebook nyan - big - november 2022

+- tested for a few days
+- it was working well and reliable, but not that fast due to only 2gb ram
+- notes: it was not as nicely useable as the systems with 4gb ram but it was still useable ... mglru had been disabled due to the mysterious oom kill issues already seen on the odroid u3 and meanwhile sorted out (see the odroid u3 entry above for details) but it should be possible to reenable mglru again after switching zswap to zsmalloc to gain some extra performance and response
+- info: v6.1-rc3 kernel, debian bookworm, 2gb ram, 32gb emmc